duyahoang/ansible-aci-iac/README.md

 ## Features

 - **Modular Design**: Easily extendable roles and tasks to fit specific requirements.
+  - `present_apic` role now only supports tenants, vrfs, and bridge domains, but can be easily extended using native Ansible ACI modules.

 - **Custom Filters**: Includes custom filters like `extractor` for enhanced data parsing and manipulation.